Welcome to the Niagara Community Observatory

 Exploring Niagara’s Economic Past and Potential Future

-The Niagara Community Observatory and Brock University are excited to partner with the Wilson Foundation to tell the story of Niagara’s economic development from pre-1900 to the present day.
+The Niagara Community Observatory and Brock University conducted a two-year research project in partnership with the Wilson Foundation, telling the story of Niagara’s economic development from pre-1900 to the present day.

-The project will also provide experiential learning and research opportunities for Brock’s student body.
+The project has also provided experiential learning and research opportunities for Brock’s student body.

-NCO Director, Dr. Charles Conteh, leads the two-year project along with a research team gathered from the university’s Faculties of Social Sciences, Humanities, Education, and Goodman School of Business, as well as Library Archives and Special Collections.
+NCO Director, Dr. Charles Conteh, led the project along with a research team gathered from the university’s Faculties of Social Sciences, Humanities, Education, and Goodman School of Business, as well as Library Archives and Special Collections.

 Latest Research